55 Types of Beetles in Maryland

 Products include cereal, flour, dried fruit, rice, spices, pet food, and tobacco products.

-Also, they are known to infest items such as furniture, upholstery, clothing; woolen goods; carpets; curtains; books; and paper products such as cardboard boxes and old newspapers.
+Also, they are known to infest items such as furniture, upholstery, clothing, woolen goods, carpets, curtains, books, and paper products such as cardboard boxes and old newspapers.

-23. Giant Water Bugs Beetles
+23. Giant Water Bugs Beetle

 The giant water bug, Lethocerus americanus, is one of Maryland’s most common types of beetles.
 These large bugs can grow up to 7 centimeters long.